his website is specially dedicated to The Lonely Path of Integrity,

 His ministry in Switzerland and Italy, the dynamic role

-he played in ecumenical dialogues with other Churches, and the authority of
+he played in ecumenical dialogs with other Churches, and the authority of

 his academic qualifications brought him, when Iakovos was forced to resign